"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 Hermione just smiled and responded, knowing exactly what Harry was doing.
 "Pretty good, we're almost up to sixty members now, we've already sent a petition to the ministry to have them revoke the most archaic rule that permanently bounds a family of elves to a wizarding family, but we haven't heard back from them so we've started raising money to buy a space in the Daily Prophet so that everyone can read about our cause."

 Harry just nodded his head, impressed by everything they'd done, but it was at this time that the Slytherins decided to reveal themselves and attack.

-Harry was well aware with the effect of the first spell they cast, and allowed the levicorpus to hit him directly, causing his body to be immediately lifted and hung upside down.
+Harry was well aware of the effect of the first spell they cast and allowed the levicorpus to hit him directly, causing his body to be immediately lifted and hung upside down.
 He'd seen the Marauders use this spell against each other countless times and had even experienced it himself twice before and therefore had no problem retaining his wand.

 "Ha!
 Some Gryffindors your friends are Potter, look at them run away, abandoning you to our mercy," laughed Malfoy as his teammates behind him chuckled, each one of them holding their wand at their side.

 "I think I've proven by now Malfoy that I can take you without help," said Harry through gritted teeth, fighting against the invisible hold yet purposefully neglecting from using his magic so that it made it look like despite his struggles he could not escape the Slytherins spell.